AF-1/lms-ratingslight/README.md

   - Your audio files have RATING tags that LMS may use to display ratings.<br>

   - You used TrackStat before switching to Ratings Light.
 But then you (briefly) reinstalled TrackStat (don't!).
-TS might have reset the ratings you set with RL in the meantime.
+TS might have reset the ratings that you've set with RL in the meantime.

 In short, <i>Ratings Light</i> has usually <i>nothing</i> to do with <i>displaying</i> ratings, except for the track context / song info menu and the title format.
 </p></details><br>